selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 Surprise and amazement are the beginning of the comprehension.
 Take a look at your actions and think if they were your last ones.
 Take time for your friends, otherwise the time will take them from you.
-Talking about music is like dancing about architecture.
-Talking to myself is the only way of having an intelligent conversation.
+Talking about music is like dancing about architecture.= Talking to myself is the only way of having an intelligent conversation.
-Tears are the toll pay for the gardens of god.
+Tears are the toll pay for the gardens of god.=
 That which gives meaning to life also makes sense to death.
 The beauty passes away, but the stupidity is eternal.
-The best in people are their young feelings and their old thoughts.
-The best part of the bravery is the caution.
+The best in people are their young feelings and their old thoughts.= The best part of the bravery is the caution.
 The best way to convince others is by listening to them.
 The best way to keep the peace is to constantly prepare for the war.